Hesprs/Hesprs.github.io/Contents/about/en.md

 3. Add a new article, "Liberated Lovership" to the "Humanity";
 4. Optimize the performance tremendously by adding throttle to repetitively called functions;
 5. Minish the font size and larger the paragraph spacing properly to ensure visual ease;
-6. Fix the bug of non-central-alighed music player control buttons in pop up menu;
+6. Fix the bug of non-central-alighed music player control buttons in pop-up menu;
 7. Fix the bug that the URL remains the previous page's after shifting to "Homepage".

 ### V 2.1.3   1 Apr.
 2025